How to get rid of weeds

 Depends on Your Goal

-If you want to plant, a time consuming method is to water the area prior to the growing season cover the are with black plastic and let solar energy do the work.
-The weeds will sprout but will die do to lack of sunlight.
+If you want to plant, a time consuming method is to water the area prior to the growing season cover the area with black plastic and let solar energy do the work.
+The weeds will sprout but will die due to lack of sunlight.
 The problem here is that as you disturb the soil for planting you disturb weed seeds, so you may need to kill the weeds, till the soil, kill the weeds, etc.

 Another method is to cover the area with a weed barrier and import composted soil (but this is not cheap).

 I hand weed, till, plant, use Round-Up and hand weed.
 If you have well composted soil weeds are easy to pull.